emanuelefirmani/get-git-english/docs/obiettivo_3.rst

 you, any movement you do.
 Other graphical editors use different representations to communicate where ``HEAD`` is.
 ``gitk``, for instance, shows in bold the ``branch`` where you are.
-Instead, from the command line, to know on which ``branch`` you are, you just run
+Instead, from the command line, to know on which ``branch`` you are, you just type

 .. code-block:: bash